stefanovertua/data-driven-analysis-of-a-beverage-retailer/README.md

 + “Orders” contains all order details, including quantity, order date, and unique customer and product IDs
 + “Customers” lists customer information such as name, email, phone number, city, address, postal code, and country
-+ “products” includes the available products, with the respective coffee type, roast type, size, unit price, price per 100g and profit
++ “products” includes the available products, with the respective coffee type, roast type, size, unit price, price per 100g, and profit

 ![image3](https://github.com/user-attachments/assets/f841f2de-4412-49de-82f6-d777c7dde9e0)

 ![image1](https://github.com/user-attachments/assets/d753771a-abb2-4122-b8cd-699e5be00ec4)

 ![image4](https://github.com/user-attachments/assets/be469a97-a648-4064-a262-3daad2a63e72)

-The database was found to be in optimal condition, with records accurately free from any formatting inconsistencies or outliers that might skew analysis. <br>
+The database was found to be in optimal condition, with records accurately free from any formatting inconsistencies or outliers that might skew the analysis. <br>
 Given that the dataset met high standards of accuracy and consistency, there was no need for an additional data-cleaning process.

 ## Methodology